 Violist Georgina McKay Lodge performs on both modern and baroque instruments.
-She has performed with the Porto Orquestra Barroca Casa da Música as principal violist, period orchestra Grand Harmonie as principal violist, The Berry Collective at Boston Early Music Festival, at Oregon Bach Festival, and alongside musicians of Tafelmusik, Voyage Sonique, the Cleveland Orchestra, the Juilliard School historical performance program, Universität Mozarteum Salzburg, and Harvard University Choir.
-Ms. McKay Lodge serves on the Emerging Professional Leadership Council for Early Music America.
+She has performed with leading Danish early music ensembles Camerata Øresund and Copenhagen Soloists on baroque viola and violin, elsewhere in Europe with Les Arts Florissants (upcoming), Holland Baroque, and Orquestra Barroca Casa da Música, and in the USA with Teatro Nuovo opera orchestra, period orchestra Grand Harmonie, Voyage Sonique, The Berry Collective at Boston Early Music Festival, at Oregon Bach Festival, and alongside musicians of Tafelmusik, Concerto Copenhagen, the Cleveland Orchestra, and the Juilliard School, Harvard University, and Universität Mozarteum Salzburg historical performance programs.
+Ms. McKay Lodge serves as chair of the Emerging Professional Leadership Council for Early Music America.
 She won the Best Bach award two years in a row at the Ohio Viola Society Competition.

 A native of Oberlin, Ohio, she studied at the Oberlin Conservatory pre-college program before receiving her Bachelors of Music from the Eastman School of Music and her Masters of Music from Boston University.
 She currently lives in Copenhagen, Denmark.